Cognigy/Documentation/docs/en/docs/agent-assist/overview.md

 - Shows any type of information like PDFs or even interactive 3D animations.
 - Access to 100% of Cognigy.AI features, including Extensions and extensive logic.

-### Agent Assist Workspace: Standalone or Embedded
+### AI Copilot Workspace: Standalone or Embedded

-You can use the Agent Assist Workspace in two different ways:
+You can use the AI Copilot Workspace in two different ways:

 - **Standalone application**.
 When a conversation is handed over to a human agent, they receive a link in the conversation chat that allows them to access the workspace.
 This workspace opens in a new browser tab.
 - **Embedded application**.
 When a conversation is handed over to a human agent, the workspace is displayed alongside the conversation chat within an iFrame in the existing interface.